Billy Brimblecom

 Billy Brimblecom, Jr. is a drummer from Kansas City, Missouri.

 Personal life

-Billy Brimblecom is the Executive Director of Steps of Faith Foundation, an organization that is dedicated to providing prosthetic care, hope, and comfort to amputees needing financial support.
+Billy Brimblecom is the CEO of Steps of Faith Foundation, an organization that is dedicated to providing prosthetic care, hope, and comfort to amputees needing financial support.

 Music career

 Brimblecom began playing the drums at age 11.
 In 1995 at the age of 18, Brimblecom joined the Lawrence, Kansas-based heavy rock band Stick who released 2 albums.
 Their first album, 1993's Heavy Bag was released by Arista records.

 The Creature Comforts

 In 1997, Brimblecom formed the rootsy, power-pop band, The Creature Comforts with songwriter Christopher Tolle.
 Brimblecom began frequent tours of America and The Creature Comforts released 2 full-length albums.
 The Creature Comforts reunited in June 2009 after a 7-year break to play one show in Kansas City before Billy moved to Nashville, TN.

 The Start

 In 2003, Brimblecom joined the Los Angeles-based dark, new wave pop band The START.
 The START did extensive tours of America as well as supporting The Offspring in the U.S. and U.K. He recorded The START's 2004 Nitro Records release "Initiation".